pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

   });
 ```

 Finally we can run our shaders.
-First the part that reads
+First, the part that reads
-the pixels and sort them into bins, we dispatch one workgroup for each chunk.
+the pixels and sorts them into bins, we dispatch one workgroup for each chunk.

 ```js
   const encoder = device.createCommandEncoder({ label: 'histogram encoder' });